tomarrell/tomarrell/README.md

 🛠 I build things from time to time.
 Contributions are welcome.

-🖋 I also maintain a [blog](https://blog.tomarrell.com) where I write some things.
+🖋 I also maintain a [blog](https://blog.tomarrell.com) where I write about some of my projects.
 For example, [how I built the keyboard](https://blog.tomarrell.com/post/how_to_prevent_rsi) that I use on a daily basis.